serjek/haxe-react/doc/static-components.md

 Not being real components means that they are not subject to react component lifecycle, and so are more lightweight than standard components.

-They are similar to `PureComponent` but again more lightweight since `PureComponent`s still rely on react component lifecycle (which is optimized with `shouldComponentUpdate`, but functions are still called, etc.).
+They serve a different purpose than `PureComponent`: their render function will still get called everytime their parent updates, regardless of the static component's props.
+Static components should have simple render functions, allowing them to be faster than pure components even if they do not support `shouldComponentUpdate`.

+Static components should be avoided when their parent updates often and the static component's props mostly stays the same.
+Use `PureComponent` for this use case.

-They can be expressed as static functions:
+Static components can be expressed as static functions:
 ```haxe
 class MyComponents {
 	public static function heading(props:{children:String}) {